hkarthik7/azure-devops-java-sdk/examples/GitApi.md

             // pass the repository id, source reference branch, target reference branch, title, description and set the isDraft to true to create
             // the pull request in draft state.
 If it is set to false the pull request will be published. g.createPullRequest(repoId,"develop", "master", "New feature", "Adding new feature", true);

+            // Add a reviewer to the pull request and optionally make them as required g.createPullRequestReviewer("pull-request-id", "repository-name", "reviewer-id", 0, true);

+            // Update a pull request
+            // The editable fields are isFlagged and hasDeclined.
+This means you can either flag a pull request or decline it.
+            // Please note that you cannot decline your own pull request. g.updatePullRequestReviewer("pull-request-id", "repository-name", "reviewer-id", true, false);

+            // get a pull request reviewer by id g.getPullRequestReviewer("pull-request-id", "repository-name", "reviewer-id");

+            // get all reviewers in a pull request g.getPullRequestReviewers("pull-request-id", "repository-name");

+            // delete a pull request reviewer
+            g.deletePullRequestReviewer("pull-request-id", "repository-name", "reviewer-id");
         } catch (AzDException | ConnectionException e) {
             e.printStackTrace();
         }